rail5/autobuild/README.md

 This program will **automatically**:

-- Download Debian package sources from a git repo
+- Retrieve Debian package sources from a git repo or .tar.gz archive

 - Launch a virtual QEMU build-farm & build those packages for various architectures